Title IX Event Series | Sexual Assault on Campus: Title IX and Due Process

+Note: This event marks the first of a two-part series hosted by GlobalWE devoted to Title IX.
 GlobalWE’s second installment of the series will explore Title IX from the perspective of victim advocates.

 Justin Dillon JD '02 is a partner at KaiserDillon PLLC, a Washington, DC law firm, where he specializes in school discipline and white-collar criminal defense.
 He has represented students at more than 50 schools nationwide.
 Before entering private practice, Justin was a federal prosecutor and a trial attorney with the Office of Civil Rights in the Department of Justice.
 He clerked for the Hon.
 David M. Ebel, United States Court of Appeals for the Tenth Circuit.
 He is a graduate of Duke University and Harvard Law School.